Provincial Assembly of Khyber Pakhtunkhwa: History

+In 1947, before the partition of British India, the British held the North-West Frontier Province referendum 1947 to determine whether the province would join Pakistan or India.
+The Congress and Khudai Khidmatgar movement boycotted the referendum because the option of independence was not included.
+Most voters who participated voted in favor of joining Pakistan.
+Consequently, NWFP became part of Pakistan on 14 August 1947.

 Following the declaration of One Unit on 3 October 1955, the country was divided into two provinces, West Pakistan and East Pakistan and the Legislative Assembly Building was declared as Peshawar High Court.

 After the dissolution of West Pakistan in 1970, was restored.
 The legislative Assembly was restored as a Provincial Assembly through a presidential order known as legal framework order 1970.
 After the restoration of the Provincial Assembly in 1970, General Elections were held for Khyber Pakhtunkhwa Provincial Assembly on 17 December 1970.
 At that time the number of member's seats in the Assembly was 43 out of which 2 seats were reserved for women (Constituency WR-06) and only one for minorities.
 The first session of the Assembly was summoned on 2 May 1972 in the hall of Pakistan Academy for Rural Development, University Town Peshawar.
 Muhammad Aslam Khan Khattak was elected as Speaker and Arbab Saifur Rehman Khan as Deputy Speaker on 2 May 1972, and opposition leader Mufti Mahmud was elected Chief Minister as part of an alliance between his party the Jamiat Ulema-e-Islam and the National Awami Party (Wali).
 His government collectively resigned in protest against the dismissal of the Balochistan provincial government.
 After some political wrangling a minority government was formed by the Pakistan Peoples Party under Sardar Inayatullah Khan Gandapur, he was subsequently replaced by Nasrullah Khan Khattak.
-The provincial elections in 1977 were boycotted by the opposition Pakistan National Alliance, a short-lived government was formed under Chief Minister Muhammad Iqbal Khan Jadoon.
+The provincial elections in 1977 were boycotted by the opposition Pakistan National Alliance, a short-lived government was formed under Chief Minister Muhammad Iqbal Khan Jadoon.On 5 July 1977 Martial Law was declared and the Provincial Assembly was dissolved.